tabular-rs/tabular-rs/README.md

 Note that without `unicode-width`, alignment will be based on the count of the `std::str::Chars` iterator.

+This crate supports Rust version 1.18.0 and later.

 ## See also

 You may also want: